-The next generation carrier-based stealth fighter was rumored to be under development at the 611 Institute (based on J-20?).
-First flight is expected between 2013 and 2014.
-It is expected to compete with the smaller J-21 (navalized) from the 601 Institute.
+The next generation carrier-based stealth fighter was rumored to be under development at the 611 Institute based on J-20.
+First flight is expected by 2015.
+The latest rurmor (September 2013) suggested that it is still competing with the smaller J-21 (navalized) from the 601 Institute.

 J-20 Mighty Dragon